 The Best Road Trips In The World

-I’ve had the chance to road trip a fair amount of the world in 6 of the 7 continents, so without more rambling on, here are the best road trips in the world (according to me and which ones Ive taken on so far anyway).
+To be honest, I’ve had the chance to road trip a fair amount of the world on 6 of the 7 continents, and I had taken almost all the necessary precautions before beginning my journey.
+Anyway, without rambling more, here are the best road trips in the world (according to me and which ones I’ve taken on so far).

 Best Road Trips In The World: Africa